-In respect of our holidays and cruise suppliers identified as high-risk, our due diligence questionnaire is distributed by the relevant business Health and Safety team for completion by the relevant suppliers.
-The Health and Safety teams set realistic timeframes for suppliers to respond with a limited number of reminders if a response has not been forthcoming.
-As noted above, our non-holidays and cruise related operations (principally in the financial services sector) have been identified as low risk; however, should further due diligence be required, procedures are also in place to put these suppliers through our due diligence processes including providing them with a similar due diligence questionnaire.
+In respect of our holidays and cruise suppliers identified as high-risk, our due diligence questionnaire is distributed by the relevant business for completion by the relevant suppliers.
+The business sets realistic timeframes for suppliers to respond with a limited number of reminders if a response has not been forthcoming.
+Our non-holidays and cruise related operations (principally in the financial services sector) have been identified as lower risk; however, should further due diligence be required, procedures are also in place to put these suppliers through our due diligence processes including providing them with a similar due diligence questionnaire.

 We remain committed to working with our suppliers to ensure business is conducted ethically and honestly.
-In particular, in respect of those holidays and cruise suppliers identified as high-risk from a modern slavery perspective, our Health and Safety teams together with Product Managers work with those suppliers who have failed our due diligence questionnaire.
+In particular, in respect of those holidays and cruise suppliers identified as high-risk from a modern slavery perspective, the relevant Travel business work with those suppliers who have failed our due diligence questionnaire.
 This has involved first checking that suppliers have understood the questions and answered them correctly followed by, if required, working with them to implement corrective action plans to rectify areas of non-compliance.
 This remains an ongoing process.
 Should a supplier fail to co-operate with our due diligence procedures and/or any corrective action plan or otherwise demonstrate little progress despite realistic time frames being agreed and set, we have and will consider our future relationship with that supplier.